• Crowley Hot Springs is one of the hot springs in the Long Valley Caldera

 Crowley Hot Springs is one of the many popular soaking sites near a town of Mammoth Lakes.
 However, unlike Rock Tub, Hilltop Hot, Crab Cooker, and Shepherd, Crowley Hot Springs with its two soaking pools can accommodate more people without feeling cramped.

 A heart-shaped pool at the end of the wooden boardwalk is 3 feet deep and large enough for 10 - 15 people.
-Hot mineral water emerges from the source at a temperature of 105-degree Fahrenheit out the source and flow to the pool through a small creek channel.
+Hot mineral water emerges from the source at a temperature of 105-degree Fahrenheit out the source and flows to the pool through a small creek channel.
 The pool temperature depends on the weather conditions and is about 98-102 degrees.

 A small primitive pool is located a few yards away at a rock outcropping.
 Mineral water comes out at 102-degree Fahrenheit near the rock.
 The pool is 2 feet deep and can accommodate up to five people.